VTLI/comic-gen/README.md

 # COMIC-GEN - Generate Comics with Tensorflow

 **PREREQUISITES:**

-How to start your own training / generation of comics:
+Python, Tensorflow, own set of comics

-**YOU NEED YOUR OWN SET OF COMICS FOR THE TRAINING**
+**How to start your own training / generation of comics:**

 * **1 |** Download the **'code'** folder [here](https://github.com/ARGNZXT/comic-gen/releases/tag/v0.2-beta)